swordsreversed/StreamMachine/README.md

 allow deep realtime analysis of user beahvior, including playhead position and in-flight session durations.

+## Source Transcoding

+With the new Source Mounts support in 0.7, StreamMachine now supports taking one input source and transcoding it into the variety of output formats you may want to offer your listeners.

 ## Architecture

 StreamMachine is a [Node.js](http://nodejs.org) application.
 It can run on